adriennebohlmann/DecisionTrees_on_Gravity/README.md

 draft - comments welcome!

+Presentation of key results in the presentation (gravDT.pdf).

 ## background
 The aim of this exercise: apply decision trees (boosting and ensembles) on a nonlinear regression problem with a threshold in the output variable.